upsun/devcenter/dev/content/videos/9Eezgt81ago.md

 * Observability and Profiling: Utilizing tools like Blackfire for profiling and monitoring performance is emphasized, with a focus on identifying bottlenecks like synchronous processes.

 20:56 - Scaling the application
-* Dynamic Resource Allocation: Upsun allows easy scaling up or down by adjusting CPU and RAM allocations through simple API calls or CLI commands.
+* Dynamic Resource Allocation: Upsun allows scaling up or down by adjusting CPU and RAM allocations through simple API calls or CLI commands.
 * Automated Scaling: Discussion on automated scaling strategies, including triggers based on metrics like response time and traffic spikes.
 * Flexible Scaling Strategies: Customizable scaling strategies are explained, focusing on horizontal scaling for stateless instances and vertical scaling for databases.